duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 To enable mysql service from remote you need to bind it to 0.0.0.0 in configuration.
-To test on which interface is used port listening you can see port use port in use
+To test on which interface is used port listening you can see port use port in used port

 ```
 sudo netstat -tupln | grep 3306